mnabeelmalik/AppExpenses/README.md

-# list_view
+# Flutter App for Expense Calculator Without data logging

-A new Flutter project.
+this project have only runtime data logging

 ## Getting Started